d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 - **---j, --json**

 Optionally include this flag if you wish to change the displayed output to JSON format.
-Preserving the JSON data structure makes the information easier to read.
+Preserving the JSON data structure can make the information easier to parse.

 - **--path=PATH**

 Optionally set a starting point for data collection.
 If you do not specify a starting point, the default path will be `/rest/v1`.

-<aside class="notice"> The <b>path</b> flag can only be specified at the time of login, so if you are already logged in to the server, the <b>path</b> flag will not change the path.
+<aside class="notice">The <b>path</b> flag can only be specified at the time of login, so if you are already logged in to the server, the <b>path</b> flag will not change the path.
 If you are entering a command that isn’t the login command, but include your login information, you can still specify the <b>path</b> flag there.</aside>

 - **--logout**